jess-castillo/Panoptic-Instance_Segmentation/Panoptic_Segmentation/README.md

 - GCC >= 4.9
 - OpenCV version 3.4.3
   - You can run this line to install it: ```pip install opencv-python==3.4.3.18```
-- CUDA >= 9.0 (In case of running on the servers, the CUDA version is 10.0)
+- CUDA >= 9.0 (Keep in mind that in case of running on the servers, the CUDA version is 10.0)

 ### Mask-RCNN Installation
 ```bash